 Students identify a social impact design challenge.

-Teams use a design thinking approach to craft solutions.
+Teams use design thinking and lean startup approaches to craft solutions.
 Teacher-coaches ask guiding questions.

 Teams pitch a prototype to a CEO panel and audience for feedback.

 You can learn more about previous Expeditions here.

 What do students, teachers, and parents say about Expeditionaries?

 “It is a great way to learn more about yourself and your strengths, and specifically how to use those strengths successfully as part of a team.” --Fordham Prep student

 “Equally inspired by empathic Catholic Social Teaching and best practices in management, marketing, design, and education.” --Bishop Kearney teacher

 “My son loves to help others and this gave him an opportunity to help people at a higher and more expansive level.
 He appreciated the opportunity to contribute his ideas while collaborating with his peers for the betterment of society.” --Regis parent